 5 Signs You Need a Massage

-Whether you get a massage once a week, once a month, or once a year, massage is always beneficial!
+Whether you get a massage once a week, once a month, or once a year, making time for yourself is always beneficial!
 Not sure if you need a massage?
 Here are five tell-tale signs that your body is asking for some extra care and attention.

-1. Headache in the back of the neck, aka."Text Neck"
+1. Pain in the back of the neck, aka."Text Neck"

 Text neck is a type of overuse syndrome or repetitive stress injury, resulting from having your head hung forward and down looking for extended periods of time.
 Whether you are spending the day working from a laptop, or "doomscrolling" for hours on the phone, it's easy to fall victim to Text Neck.